an NPR intern named Emily White wrote this, then a musician named David Lowery wrote this in reply, so we wrote what's below. comments welcomed.

 For someone so concerned with rights, Mr. Lowery doesn't seem to value newfound freedom.
 Had a buddy not linked us to Napster in 1998, we still might be listening to only classical music and Billy Joel.
 The diversity of music we were exposed to via that site blew our underwater doors open.
 As broke teenagers, we would've never been able to afford all the life-changing sounds we heard by browsing people's libraries from all over the world.
 We're now musicians and radio DJs and we're morally certain that we would be neither had it not been for this unregulated 'criminality'.
 And we certainly haven't stopped.
 From Napster, we went straight to Soulseek and have never needed another file-sharing program.
 [Soulseek, incidentally, seems ever on the verge of failing to cover its operating expenses and funds itself through user donations - not exactly the "powerful commercial interests" Lowery waxes conspiratorial about.]
 We typically purchase our top three or four albums of the year (from San Antonio's lone local record store, Hogwild Records), but only after we've listened to them all year long at no charge.
 When money is tight, it doesn't do to gamble.
 The last CDs we bought were St. Vincent's 'Strange Mercy' and Radiohead's 'King Of Limbs', but we've likely listened to a 100 or more albums since then.
 We do convince others to buy albums due to our DJ-ing gigs, and we also have access to the radio station's library (copying from which isn't illegal, despite Lowery's accusations directed at Ms. White), but we won't hide behind these caveats.
 We attend at least one concert a month, and most recently saw Here We Go Magic at our favorite Austin venue, The Parish [which was amazing!].

 That's us.
 So when anyone starts treating listeners as criminals, we get upset.
 When anyone starts reducing something we consider sacred to a mere commodity, we get upset.
 A song is not just a sellable good; it's a bit of magic that, when let out into the world, belongs to everyone.
 Music is not just entertainment; it's an integral part of culture.
 A 14-year-old in Texas, via a file-sharer in California, listening to Blackalicious for the first time when *they wouldn't have otherwise* ...shouldn't THAT moment be the non-negotiable part of this entire equation?
-Yet somehow the priceless quality of music gets lost in the numbers, especially when one presumes, by some holy writ we've yet to see, that 11 tracks deserve no less than $19.99 plus tax (from this point forward until eternity, adjusted for inflation).
-That's why when someone says they've got a superior compensation model, they first need to demonstrate there won't be a loss in our exposure to as much music as humanly possible.
+Yet somehow the priceless quality of music gets lost in the numbers, especially when one presumes, by some holy writ we've yet to examine, that 11 tracks deserve no less than $19.99 plus tax from every consumer, from this point forward until eternity (adjusted for inflation).
+When someone says they have a superior compensation model, first they must demonstrate there won't be a loss in our exposure to as much music as manatee-ly possible.
 For us, that goal takes primacy.
-If we all agree that no one needs to put a quarter in their car radio to hear something new, then please just think of the internet as one gigantic car radio.
+If we all agree that no one ought to have to put a quarter in their car radio to hear something new, then let's please think of the internet as one gigantic car radio.

 A crucial confusion in Lowery's argument is his appropriation of anti-corporate rhetoric at the same time as he writes "in the case of corporate record labels, shouldn't they be rewarded for the bets they make that provides you with recordings you enjoy?".
 To present oneself as struggling for "the artists" against "powerful commercial interests" is laughable because it really masks a conflict between two sets of powerful commercial interests, with us - the musicians and listeners - caught in the crossfire.
 Of course making a living as a musician remains difficult, and we could use more monies from the Baby Boomers - whether through municipal grants or kickstarter campaigns - and less derision directed at Generation Ys: the very people who actively sustain the culture of music through their appreciation/participation, the very culture that folks like Lowery would rob.
 And what if someone is even more impoverished than the artists they can't afford to compensate?
 Should there be no music for the poors?
 How's THAT an anti-corporate stance?